bmuschko/capa-crash-course/exercises/argo-workflows/01-install-argo-workflows-cli/solution/solution.md

 # Solution

-## Installing Argo Workflows

 > [!NOTE]
-> You can execute all commands mentioned below with the shell script [install-argo-workflows.sh](./install-argo-workflows.sh).
+> You can execute all commands mentioned below with the shell script [install-argo-workflows-cluster-scoped.sh](./install-argo-workflows-cluster-scoped.sh) or [install-argo-workflows-namespaced.sh](./install-argo-workflows-namespaced.sh).

 Create the `argo` namespace.